Damerian00/swSagaCharGen/README.md

 ## Demo

-Here's a link to a live demo of this. https://sw-saga-character-gen.web.app/
+Here's a link to a live [demo](https://sw-saga-character-gen.web.app/) for this.